mrismanaziz/Reforestation/README.md

-## I knew a guy who collected candy canes, they were all in mint condition
+## I met this girl on a dating site and, I don't know, we just clicked.